 Considering the risks

-Weighing risks beings with identifying them.
+Weighing risks begins with identifying them.
 This may sound easy enough, but it can, actually, be a difficult evaluation to go through in the moment if you lack reliable prior experience.
 Think quickly.
 What are the risks of challenging your boss about the condescending comments they spew?

 You might say that you could be retaliated against, humiliated or judged.
 Those responses may not have been hard to come up with since it’s quite easy for our minds to think up worst.
 But, here’s the other, less considered, side of the question.
 What is the risk of not challenging your boss about their disrespectful comments?
 You suffer in silence, disappoint yourself and underrate your worthiness for being respected.
 Now, we’ve set up some tension — tension that you want to be able to resolve in real time.
 To do that, you’ve got to measure the risks.
 Why?
 Because all risks are not created equal.
 Therefore, you’ve got to be able to mentally separate out and classify them.
 You can do this by identifying a sequence of consequences attached to the biggest risks you’ve identified.
 What happens if you lose your job as a result of standing up for yourself?
 What if you stay mum and perpetuate an internal feeling of worthlessness?
 The impact of risks can be large or small, brief or lasting.